What currency is used in Thailand?

 The history of the Thai baht

+The baht roots go back centuries when it was first introduced as a unit of currency.
 Until then, shells, rice, and pieces of cut silver had been used as a form of money.
 It wasn’t until the reign of King Rama I in the late 18th century that the baht emerged as a standardised currency.

 The first official baht coins were introduced in 1857 during the reign of King Rama IV.
 Made of silver, they featured intricate designs reflecting Thai art and culture.
-Over time, the baht underwent numerous changes in size, shape, and material.
+Over time, the baht underwent numerous changes in size, shape, and material [1].

 Thai baht currency denominations